Indonesian rescuers focus on landslide as quake toll rises - ExBulletin

 More than 2.5 million people live in Cianjur district, including about 175,000 in its main town, which bears the same name.

-President Widodo pledged to rebuild infrastructure and provide aid of up to 50 million rupees ($3,180) to each resident whose home was damaged.
+President Widodo pledged to rebuild infrastructure and provide aid of up to 50 million rupees (US$3,180) to each resident whose home was damaged.

 |